Is a Leaking Air Conditioner Dangerous?

 When your air conditioner is working properly, your home will be cool and dry.
-A leaking air conditioner is frustrating but isn’t necessarily harmful.
+A leaking air conditioner is frustrating but isn’t necessarily dangerous.
 It depends on whether it’s leaking water or coolant.

-Learn more about why your air conditioner is leaking and how you can stop it from happening in the future.
+Find out why your air conditioner is leaking and how you can prevent it from happening in the future.

-Why Is My Air Conditioner Leaking Water?
+Why Is the Air Conditioning Leaking Water?

 Water is a natural byproduct of air conditioning.
 Your air conditioner has two units, one outside and one inside.
 The indoor unit includes an evaporator coil that cools warm air as it moves over it.
-Condensation occurs as the air cools, flows into a drain pan and drains out of your house through a condensate drain line.
+Condensation occurs as the air cools, flows into a drain pan and drains out of your home through a condensate drain line.

 Drain Line Is Plugged

 As time passes, mold can clog the condensate drain line.
-This can result in water leaking inside your house.
+This can result in water leaking inside your home.
 Our Premium Air Services LLC professionals can break up clogs and get water flowing again smoothly.
 Reach us at 713-364-9957 for help.

-We recommend changing flat filters once a month and pleated filters every three months.
+We recommend replace flat filters once a month and pleated filters every three months.

 Replacing your air filter is critical for: